| Home State | Civilian Occupation |

 The after action report described a confusing incident that could have ended very badly for Private Gamble’s battalion:

 On the evening of 10 July, the 3d Battalion, 120th Infantry, moved into position at [Le Rocher] and dug-in, establishing road blocks and all around security.
-Unit had been informed that friendly tanks were in front of their position and during darkness on the evening of 11 July, a German tank and infantry column neared Battalion’s road block.
+Unit had been informed that friendly tanks were in front of their position and during darkness on the [morning] of 11 July, a German tank and infantry column neared Battalion’s road block.
 The guards led them through because they believed the column was friendly.
 A few minutes later orders were heard in German and the Battalion Command Post was notified at once.
 The Battalion was alerted and proceeded to knock out and mop up everything that got through, and sent antitank riflemen and bazooka squads down the main column knocking out everything it could find.
 A count the next morning revealed that five tanks and 4 armored scout cars, two of which carried mounted flame throwers and the others mounting light field pieces, had been completed knocked out.

 The 120th Infantry went into reserve on July 12, 1944.
 The division after action report noted that the men of 3rd Battalion had an opportunity to bathe on July 14, 1944.
 The regiment went back into combat on the morning of July 16, 1944, advancing against “stiff enemy resistance[.]”